-- The descend from mount Sdom to the Dead Sea is very steep and includes several metal ladders!)
+- The descend from mount Sodom to the Dead Sea is very steep and includes several metal ladders!)

 Earth Movements, pressing down on the layers of salt, created Mount Sodom.
 It is composed of 80% salt, capped by a thin layer of limestone and clay.
 It rises 260 meters above the Dead Sea and creates a unique landscape scenery of bright white soil penetrated by winding crevices.

 The mountain is perforated with about 150 salt caves.
-It is the largest concentration of slat caves on the planet.
+It is the largest concentration of salt caves on the planet.
 The caves feature amazing salt formations.
-Most of the caves are closed to the public due to constant danger of rock collapsing.
-In addition most of them can be accessed only by rappelling through very tall “chimneys”.
-However, few caves are possible to visit, but require a helmet and a good head flashlight.
+Most of the caves are closed to the public due to the constant danger of rock collapsing.
+A few of them are open for visits and can be accessed only by rappelling through “Salt chimneys”.

-- Start Climbing on the ‡Blue‡ marked trail (1). follow it for a total of 1.4 Km, The initial climb is steep but than the trail makes a sharp left and levels.
-We have now on our right the cliffs of mount Sdom and on our left the scenery of the southern area of the Dead Sea.
+- Start Climbing on the ‡Blue‡ marked trail (1). follow it for a total of 1.4 Km, The initial climb is steep but then the trail makes a sharp left and levels.
+We have now on our right the cliffs of mount Sodom and on our left the scenery of the southern area of the Dead Sea.

 - After a few hundred meters the trail makes a sharp right turn and resumes climbing until a junction with a ‡Red‡ marked trail coming from the right.
 (2)

 - Turn Right with the ‡Red‡ markers for a short but steep climb to the top of a hill and a great view-point.
-A prefect spot for an extended break to rest from the climb and enjoy the panoramic view.
-It is also the perfect spot to tell the story of Sdom and Gomorrah that occurred in the valley just below us thousands of years ago.
+A perfect spot for an extended break to rest from the climb and enjoy the panoramic view.
+It is also the perfect spot to tell the story of Sodom and Gomorrah that occurred in the valley just below us thousands of years ago.

 - Descend on the other side of the hill and turn right back on the ‡Blue‡ marked trail.

-- The trail now traverses the relatively flat summit of mount Sdom giving us a chance to explore it’s unique landscape.
-After about one kilometer, just before the trail makes a sharp left turn, we reach another fantastic view point towards the Dead Sea and the Moav mountains across the border in Jordan.
+- The trail now traverses the relatively flat summit of mount Sodom giving us a chance to explore its unique landscape.
+After about one kilometer, just before the trail makes a sharp left turn, we reach another fantastic viewpoint towards the Dead Sea and the Moav mountains across the border in Jordan.

 - Continue on the ‡Blue‡ marked trail and after a few hundred meters it will begin to descend on the other side of the mountain until we meet a wide dirt road (3).